troclaux/notes/aws.md

   - files are updated in near real-time
   - read only
   - great for dynamic content that need to be available at low latency in few regions

+## CloudHSM (Cloud Hardware Security Module)

+> provides dedicated, single-tenant hardware to securely generate, store and manage cryptographic keys

+- dedicated: the hardware is exclusively assigned to your organization
+- single-tenant: only your organization uses the hardware

+- types of CMKs (Customer Master Key)
+  - customer-managed CMKs: created, managed and used by the customer
+  - aws-managed CMKs: created, managed and used by aws
+  - aws-owned CMKs: collection of CMKs that aws services own and managed, used across multiple accounts
+  - CloudHSM keys: CMKs generated and stored in dedicated CloudHSM hardware
+    - the customer has full control over key management
+    - required for highly regulated environments

 ## CloudTrail